A Non-Expert's Introduction to Data Ethics for Mathematicians: Data Ethics, the Mathematics Community, and Mathematical-Science Education

 \subsection{The Importance of Data Ethics in the Mathematics Community and Mathematical-Science Curricula}

 The mathematical, statistical, and computational sciences are intertwined with human society \cite{cambridge,ethicalmath,muller2023b}.
 This notion is not new.
 Throughout his life, educator and civil-rights activist Bob Moses championed mathematical literacy as a civil right for all public-school children, with particular advocacy for those who are most vulnerable~\cite{moynihan2023}.
-In a 2021 article that was published a month after his death~\cite{moses2021}, Moses wrote \begin{quotation} \emph{In the 1960s, voting was our organizing tool to demolish Jim Crow and achieve political impact.
+In a 2021 article~\cite{moses2021} that was published a month after his death, Moses wrote

+\begin{quotation} \emph{In the 1960s, voting was our organizing tool to demolish Jim Crow and achieve political impact.
 Since then, for me, it has been algebra.
 What’s math got to do with it? --- you ask.
 Everything, I say.

 Amidst the planetwide transformation we are undergoing, from industrial to information-age economies and culture, math performance has emerged as a critical measure of equal opportunity.} \end{quotation}

 Mathematical research also does not occur in a vacuum, especially when we apply our algorithms and other methods to social systems \cite{chiodo2023}.
 It is not a traditional part of curricular education or research education in the mathematical sciences to teach our students and the other junior community members about data ethics and other ethical considerations \cite{rycroft2022,muller2022}, but this needs to change.\footnote{One positive development is that some computer-science conferences now require authors to include ethics statements in their submitted papers.} What we choose to teach (and choose not to teach, or choose to mention in only a cursory way) impacts what our students and other mentees do with their education.
 Other disciplines (e.g., the social and medical sciences) have thought \emph{a lot} more about ethics than mathematics (and allied disciplines), and we should be guided by the best practices that they have developed.
 Many of these best practices arose in the aftermath of ethically problematic studies, and ethical guidelines have developed as people have tried to learn from past mistakes.
 As in other arenas, the mathematics community has had major ethical problems (e.g., through various forms of social toxicity), but these problems traditionally have arisen in issues other than the scientific use and abuse of data.
 This situation has changed; mathematicians are now also facing data-related issues directly in their research.
 What we learn, teach, and do needs to catch up to this reality.